Cincinnati/Northern Kentucky International Airport: Beginnings

-President Franklin D. Roosevelt approved preliminary funds for site development of the Greater Cincinnati Airport on February 11, 1942.
+President Franklin D. Roosevelt's administration approved preliminary funds for site development of the Greater Cincinnati Airport on February 11, 1942.
 This was part of the United States Army Air Corps program to establish training facilities during World War II.
 At the time, air traffic in the area centered on Lunken Airport just southeast of central Cincinnati.
 Lunken opened in 1926 in the Ohio River Valley; it frequently experienced fog, and the 1937 flood submerged its runways and two-story terminal building.
 Federal officials wanted an airfield site that would not be prone to flooding, but Cincinnati officials hoped to build Lunken into the region's main airport.

 Officials from Boone, Kenton, and Campbell counties in Kentucky took advantage of Cincinnati's short-sightedness and lobbied Congress to build an airfield there.
 Boone County officials offered a suitable site on the provision that Kenton County paid the acquisition cost.
 In October 1942, Congress provided $2 million to build four runways.

 The field opened August 12, 1944, with the first B-17 bombers beginning practice runs on August 15.
 As the tide of the war had already turned, the Air Corps only used the field until it was declared surplus in 1945.
 However, this was not before the first regularly scheduled air freight shipment in the United States arrived in mid-September, signalling the future importance of the airport.

 On October 27, 1946, a small wooden terminal building opened and the airport prepared for commercial service under the name Greater Cincinnati Airport.
 Boone County Airlines was the first airline to provide scheduled service from the airport and had its headquarters at the airport.

 The first commercial flight, an American Airlines DC-3 from Cleveland, landed on January 10, 1947, at 9:53 am.
 A Delta Air Lines flight followed moments later.
 The April 1957 Official Airline Guide shows 97 weekday departures: 37 American, 26 Delta, 24 TWA, 8 Piedmont, and 2 Lake Central.
 As late as November 1959 the airport had four 5500 ft runways at 45-degree angles, the north–south runway eventually being extended into today's runway 18C/36C.

 In the 1950s Cincinnati city leaders began pushing for expansion of a site in Blue Ash to both compete with the Greater Cincinnati Airport and replace Lunken as the city's primary airport.
 The city purchased Hugh Watson Field in 1955, turning it into Blue Ash Airport.
 The city's Blue Ash plans were hampered by community opposition, three failed Hamilton County bond measures, political infighting, and Cincinnati's decision not to participate in the federal airfield program.